 Brake pads are an essential part of your car.
 As such they have an audible indicator built in to alert you to when they are running low.
 The indicator is a small piece of metal called a shim.

 As the rubber on the brake pad wears down the shim will become exposed, allowing it to rub on the metal brake disc during braking.
 The shim rubbing on the disc creates a squealing sound which indicates that you probably need new brakes.

-If it sounds like I’ve just described your cars noise but aren’t sure, don’t worry.
-You can check your brake pads without taking your wheels off.
+If it sounds like that has just described your car’s noise but aren’t sure, don’t worry, you can check your brake pads without taking your wheels off.
 You should be able to peer through the spokes and see the rubber brake pad between the brake calipers and brake disc.